wrex/lessons/content/post/2018-12-18-the-frying-pan.md

 For me, it was the first time I felt like I was actually soloing.
 This is because I was playing with **intent**, actually targeting sounds I could hear in my head, *before* I played them.
 It's incredibly satisfying when you finally break through from mindless noodling to actually creating *lines* and musical *expressions* or *phrases*.

-At this point you'll probably just be making a few random words or phrases, and not complete sentences or stories, because we've'intentionally limited ourselves to just five specific notes.
-Still, it's sobering just how many cool words and phrases you can create even with this severely limited pallette.
+At this point you'll probably just be making a few random words or phrases, and not complete sentences or stories, because we've intentionally limited ourselves to just five specific notes.
+Still, it's sobering just how many cool words and phrases you can create even with this severely limited palette.
 Pro's can express an awful lot with even fewer notes for surprisingly long periods of time.

 Eventually, you'll probably find yourself repeating the same few patterns and lines, most likely using quick runs up and down the scale in order to get where you want to go.